Tilman-Burghoff/acoustic-sensing/README.md

 Finally, the results folder contains the outputs of the model-comparison script on the four datasets we collected (different microphone positions) as well as some notebooks showing examples of how to compare them.
-Additional experiments we conducted can be found in the other-experiemtns folder.
-Those are not nessecary to understand our main results.
-While they might provide additional insight, we can't guarantee that all of them work with the listed requierements (for example because they contain syntax from python >= 3.10).
+Additional experiments we conducted can be found in the other-experiments folder.
+Those are not necessary to understand our main results.
+While they might provide additional insight, we can't guarantee that all of them work with the listed requirements (for example because they contain syntax from python >= 3.10).

 ## Prerequisites
 This project requires a Python version less than 3.10.